-Gregoire holds additional degrees in organ performance from the University of Kansas (M.M.), where he was inducted into the prestigious Phi Kappa Phi and Golden Key International Honor Society; St. John’s University (B.A. summa cum laude), where he was named a Presser Scholar, which is given to one student each year by the music faculty for exceptional work within the department; and his high school diploma from the Interlochen Arts Academy, where he graduated as salutatorian and received the coveted Young Artist Award as well as academic awards in mathematics and chemistry.
-In addition to being a frequent recitalist and guest clinician as part of the Interlochen Arts Camp Summer Organ Series, he was invited as a featured performer for the Interlochen Arts Academy’s 50th Anniversary Collage Concert.
-His instructors include Dr. Kimberly Marshall, Dr. James Higdon, Dr. Michael Bauer, Dr. Kim Kasling and Mr. Thomas Bara.
+Gregoire holds additional degrees in organ performance from the University of Kansas (M.M.), where he was inducted into the prestigious Phi Kappa Phi and Golden Key International Honor Society; St. John’s University (B.A. summa cum laude), where he was named a Presser Scholar, which is given to one student each year by the music faculty for exceptional work within the department; and his high school diploma from the Interlochen Arts Academy, where he graduated Salutatorian and received the coveted Young Artist Award as well as Academic Awards in Mathematics and Chemistry, and as a noted alum, he was a featured performer for the Interlochen Arts Academy’s 50th Anniversary Collage Concert.
+His instructors include Dr. Kimberly Marshall, Dr. James Higdon, Dr. Michael Bauer, Dr. Kim Kasling, and Mr. Thomas Bara.